-Trump Jr. Reportedly Got Head’s Up Clinton Info From Kremlin
+Trump Jr. Confirms He Was Told Clinton Info Was From Kremlin

 But after the New York Times published a more detailed report on the meeting July 10, citing three White House advisors briefed on the meeting, the president’s eldest son said he took the meeting because he was promised potentially damaging information about his father’s Democratic opponent.

-However, he did not, and still hasn’t, said he thought Veselnitskaya was a proxy for the Russian government.
+In his statement on Tuesday, Trump said he decided to take the meeting, but when he got together with the woman “she had no information to provide and wanted to talk about adoption policy and the Magnitsky Act.”

-Goldstone’s email allegedly contains information confirming the Russian government as the source of the supposedly damning Clinton information.
+“As Rob Goldstone said just today in the press, the entire meeting was ‘the most inane nonsense I ever heard.
+And I was actually agitated by it.'”

-No evidence has yet emerged suggesting the oppositional research was related to Russia’s hacking of the Democratic National Committee’s emails, but Goldstone did tell reporters on Monday that he was informed ahead of time that Veselnitskaya had the inside scoop on possible illegal campaign contributions to the DNC.
+No evidence has yet emerged suggesting the opposition research was related to Russia’s hacking of the Democratic National Committee’s emails, but Goldstone did tell reporters on Monday that he was informed ahead of time that Veselnitskaya had the inside scoop on possible illegal campaign contributions to the DNC.

-Goldstone said he emailed Trump Jr. with the tip off and outlined what Veselnitskaya claimed to have but “never, never ever” did he think there was any underhanded Russian governmental involvement, he said.
+Goldstone said he emailed Trump Jr. with the tip off and outlined what Veselnitskaya claimed to have but “never, never ever” did he think there was any underhanded Russian governmental involvement, he said, a claim that now appears somewhat undercut by Tuesday’s email disclosures.

 Veselnitskaya has, for her part, denied any wrongdoing and claims that Clinton never even came up in her conversation with Trump Jr.